Dashboard Single Sign-on

 Scopes

-With scopes you can specify exactly what type of access you need.
+With scopes, you can specify exactly what type of access you need.
 Scopes limit access for OAuth tokens.
 They do not grant any additional permission beyond what you already have.

 Minimum scopes